Skip to Content

 SYNOPSIS

-At age 16, Taniguchi was badly burned by the blast, and spent ten years in recovery.
-This account of his life, during which he lived with “the atomic bomb on his back,” is a moving tale of survival and activism, as he dedicated his life to the abolition of nuclear weapons.
-He struggled against war and fought for peace until he died in his eighties.
+This account of his life, during which he lived with "the atomic bomb on his back," is a moving tale of survival and activism, as he dedicated his life to the abolition of nuclear weapons.
+He struggled against war and fought for peace until he died, in 2017, well into his eighties.

-Seventy-five years have passed since that fateful August day and the agonies of the past seem to be falling into oblivion.
+Before his death in 2017, Mr. Taniguchi said, “I am most afraid of what the world will look like when there are no more A-bomb survivors left.”
+Eighty years have passed since that tragic day and the agonies of the past seem to be falling into oblivion.
 We cannot allow such a lapse of memory.

-This book is released for the 75th anniversary of the bombings of Hiroshima & Nagasaki and includes a new introduction by Peter Kuznick, Professor of History and Director of the Nuclear Studies Institute at American University.
+This book was released for the 75th anniversary of the bombings of Hiroshima & Nagasaki and includes an introduction by Peter Kuznick, professor of history and director of the award-winning Nuclear Studies Institute at American University, and co-author, with Oliver Stone, of The Untold History of the United States (Simon & Schuster, 2019).

 In the News